 The Masterfile Premier database contains the text of thousands of primary source documents.
 To find them, once you are in the database, click on the Advanced Search link.
 Then enter your search terms in the box at the top, and make sure to choose Primary Source Document in the Publication Type box before you click on Search.
-You'll need your library card number and PIN to search Masterfile Premier.
+You'll need your library card number and password to search Masterfile Premier.

 For historic photos, a great place to look is the LIFE Magazine archive (no library card required), which spans the time period from the 1860s and 1970s.

 Are you looking for primary sources specifically about Oregon history?
-The Oregon Digital Library searches the collections of libraries around the state to find both documents and images.
+The Oregon Digital library searches the collections of libraries around the state to find both documents and images.
 The Oregon State Archives also has some web exhibits about Oregon history that incorporate primary resources; topics range from the creation of the Oregon constitution to Oregonians’ experiences in World War II.

 Still have questions?
 Check out our blog post on Finding Primary Source Articles or contact a librarian for more help!